weaviate/weaviate-io/developers/weaviate/current/getting-started/basics.md

 * We can query using the GraphQL-interface or -in some cases- the RESTful API.
 * Vectors come from machine learning models that you inference yourself or through a Weaviate module.
 * You can use Weaviate modules, but you don’t _have_ to use them.
+* The benchmark page helps you to learn how far you can optimize for your use case.
+* Monitoring helps you to monitor your setup and discover potential bottlenecks.

 ## What would you like to learn next?